raetha/wyzesense2mqtt/readme.md

 ### Linux Systemd

-If you would like to use this project outside of docker, please follow the instructions at [Installing for Linux Systemd](docs/linux_systemd_installation.md).
+If you would like to use this project outside of docker, please follow the instructions at [Linux Systemd Installation](docs/linux_systemd_installation.md).
 This method is not actively tested and may require more knowledge to succesfully implement.

 ## Configuration Files
 The gateway uses three config files located in the config directory.
 Examples of each are below and in the repository.